-^{}Please note that the nurse in the picture above is not wearing a face mask because this photograph was taken before the start of the Covid-19 pandemic.
-However, your health care professional will take the necessary steps to protect you from Covid-19 infection where required.
+\Please note that the nurse in the picture above is not wearing a face mask because this photograph was taken before the start of the Covid-19 pandemic.
+However, your child's health care professional will take the necessary steps to protect them from Covid-19 infection where required.